avengers-p7/Avengers_P7_Documents/OT Micro Services/Application/Salary_API.md

 **NOTE:-**

 1. Before running the application, we have to make sure our mandatory database (ScyllaDB and Redis) is up and running.
+Also, you will have to create keyspace mentioned `employee_db` manually in your ScyllDB.
 2. Configuration properties will be configured inside **[application.yml](./src/main/resources/application.yml)** file.
 3. Also, once the property file is defined and configured properly, we need to run migrations to create database, schema etc. The connection details for migration are available in **[migration.json](./migration.json)**.